particle-iot/docs/src/content/tutorials/asset-tracking/tracker-configuration.md

 Using a custom schema, you can add additional configuration elements, either to an existing group (location, sleep, etc.) or to a new custom group for your product (recommended).
 The new tabs or options are presented to all team members who have access to the product.

+If you are familiar with JSON Schema:

+- We do not support the `pattern` or `patternProperties` keywords
+- Remote schemas are not allowed
+- `additionalProperties` is always set to false for top-level fields
+- We've added two custom JSON Schema keywords: `minimumFirmwareVersion` and `maximumFirmwareVersion` that can be used to scope given settings to specific versions of the firmware

 ### Console

 The settings panels in the fleet configuration and device configuration, including all of the built-in settings, are defined using the configuration schema.